 Step 7: Deploy your application to production

-Once you tested SecureNative on your stg enviroment and your ready to move to next you can deploy your application to production enviroment and restart your application.
+Once you tested SecureNative on your STG environment and your ready to move to next you can deploy your application to the production environment and restart your application.

-We highly suggest to create different project for your production enviroment with different secret key.
+We highly suggest to create a different project for your production environment with a different secret key.